MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/writing-an-analysis-extension-to-extend--analyze.md

 ---
-title: Writing an Analysis Extension Plugin to Extend analyze
+title: Writing an Analysis Extension Plugin to Extend Analyze
 description: You can extend the capabilities of the analyze debugger command by writing an analysis extension plugin. ms.date: 11/28/2017
 ---